openwfm/wrf-sfire-docs/docs/facilities.md

 # Facilities, Equipment, and Other Resources

-## The short version
-The Center for Computational Mathematics operates a network of computers including CU Denver's High Performance Computing cluster Alderaan, used by researchers and students from both campuses, and also tied into the Open Science Grid (OSG).
-The cluster has total 2240 AMD EPYC cores, 20TB memory, 4 NVIDIA A-100 GPUs, HDR100 Infiniband interconnect, and 816TB storage.
-Installed software includes Singularity containers, MATLAB, R, GNU and Intel compilers, Python, and TensorFlow.

-    The cluster was funded by the National Science Foundation and installed in 2021.
-It has currently over 100 users, mostly graduate students.
-It is being used for projects in areas including genomic, fluid dynamics, machine learning, statistics, wildfire simulation, optimization, and equity.

-## The full version
 ### Computing Facilities
 The CU Denver Center for Computational Mathematics (CCM) operates a network of clusters, servers, and workstations, which includes: